spinnaker/spinnaker.github.io/community/gardening/spin-contrib.md

 ## Fork and clone Orca and Deck repositories

 Fork the repositories in the UI, then clone them to your local machine.
-Checkout the release branch of these services so that we're working against the latest stable version:
+Check out the release branch of these services so that we're working against the latest stable version:

 ```bash
 git clone git@github.com:<your-github-username>/orca.git